ParinazRmp/Automated-Laser-Scanning-Robot-Control-System/README.md

 This project involves simulating a robot's movement along a circular path using the Robot Operating System (ROS).
 The robot has a laser scanner that detects obstacles in front of it and provides distance measurements.
 The program allows you to control the robot's movement, including increasing or decreasing its linear velocity, stopping it, and resetting it to its starting position.
+To complete this assignment, you will need to create a program using ROS and C++ that allows a robot to move around a circuit.

+The program should also include a service that provides a user interface for inserting different commands to change the behavior of the robot.